U.S. Congress Holds First Open Trump Impeachment Hearing

 A few hours later, President Trump himself spoke out: “A contrived show trial.”

 “Why is such attention given to witnesses who have received second-hand and third-hand information, many of whom are Trump’s haters and whose lawyers are Trump’s haters, when it’s enough to read the transcript of the conversation with the Ukrainian president and find out everything first hand?”
 The president wrote in one from tweets.

 On Friday, November 15, the former US ambassador to Ukraine Marie Jovanovic will give public testimony, and next week, the following witnesses should speak on November 19, 20 and 21: Jennifer Williams, assistant vice president of Mike Pence; Lt.
 Col. Alexander Windman, Head of the Department of European Affairs at the National Security Council; former Special Representative for Ukraine Kurt Walker; National Security Council Officer Tim Morrison; US Ambassador to the European Union Gordon Sondland; Deputy Assistant Secretary of Defense for Russia, Ukraine and Eurasia Laura Cooper; Under Secretary of State for Political Affairs David Hale and senior director of the National Security Council for Europe and Russia, Fiona Hill.

-As notes "Voice of America“, Witnesses invited to open hearings on these dates have already testified during closed sessions.
+As noted “Voice of America“The witnesses invited to the public hearings on these dates have already testified during the closed hearings.

 On Monday, November 11, Trump called the investigation “a completely one-sided witch hunt” and said he could unveil the transcript of his first conversation with Ukrainian President Vladimir Zelensky in April, shortly after Zelensky’s election.